joanroig/pccomponentes-bot/README.md

 # PcComponentes Outlet Bot

-Receive a Telegram message when a graphics card is back to stock!
+Receive a Telegram message when a product is back to stock!
-Currenly implemented for the outlet section of PcComponentes.com
+Implemented for the outlet section of PcComponentes.com, useful for tracking:

+- Graphic cards
+- Processors

-New: Experimental automatic purchase available (no credit card needed) with adapted code from: https://github.com/elpatronaco/pccomponentes-buy-bot
+In progress: Automatic purchase (no credit card needed).

 > ⚠️ Disclaimer: Please note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use it on your behalf.